framedsc/Sitesource/markdown/GameGuides/rottr.md

 * [Camera tools by Hattiwatti](http://cinetools.xyz/download/CT_ROTTR_20181019.zip)
 **Features**: Camera control, FoV.
 It also has timestop but it can be a little buggy.
 For timestop, see below.
 It helps to reconfigure the speed for movement / rotation in the console menu opened by the tools.
+@alert warning
+A recent update has broken the latest version of the tools.
+You will have to revert your version of the game in orde to continue using them.
+Look under `general guides -> steam update guide` for instructions.
+@end
 * [HUD/Menu toggle by Otis_Inf](https://mega.nz/#!9IwzQB5B!lfExc2g1nItGv2FFz_4DxEOWCvT_91-xa8dUaxCHLLs)
 Use [Caps Lock] to toggle the visibility of the HUD / menu text.
 See the enclosed readme how to install.